AEther-Frisko/chess-report-interpreter/README.md

 ## How to Format TMS Files

-the included data.tms.sample file demonstrates how the format looks in an actual file.
+the included swiss_data.tms.sample and rr_data.tms.sample files demonstrates how the format looks in an actual file.
 As a more general example, the expected format is as follows:
 ```
 [seed]	[player name]	[cfc ID]	[cfc Rating]	[results for each round]
 ```